grafana/writers-toolkit/docs/sources/style-guide/write-for-developers/index.md

 ## Reference docs

-Whenever possible, API docs and other reference docs should be automatically generated from source code comments.
-However they happen to be created, they ought to conform to our [style conventions]({{< relref "../../style-guide/style-conventions/" >}}), with particular attention paid to properly formatting the elements of code.
+Whenever possible, automatically generate API and other reference documentation from source-code comments.
+However documentation is created, make sure it conforms to the [style conventions]({{< relref "../../style-guide/style-conventions/" >}}).
+Pay particular attention to properly formatting the elements of code.

 ### Auto-generated documentation